alechp/growbuildserve/README.md

 ```
 “Logos is appeal to reason or logic.
 Logos uses facts and evidence to convince a reader or listener of the strength of your argument.”
 ```

 ---

-### Blog Taxonomy

-> Blog Post -> Section -> Track -> Course

-#### A. Section

-> Compilation of blog posts
-> eg. “Philosophy”, “Principles”, “Process”

-#### B. Track

-> Compilation of sections with a defined INPUT and expected OUTPUT.
-A track has a name.

-eg.

-- _Name_: “Productivity”

-- _Input_: “Purpose”

-- _Sections_: “Philosophy, Principles and Process”

-- _Output_: “Priorities”

-#### C. Course

-> A course which takes the foundation of a “track” and applies it to a specific goal.

-eg. From "Productivity" _Track_ to building a personalized project management system

-#### D. General Role

-> A person with an end goal in mind

-eg. designer, developer, etc. wants to design an app

-#### E. Niche Role

-> A person with a domain-specific goal in mind

-eg. I want to build a scalable event-driven architecture

-#### F. Tool

-> A helper tool which applies to a specific course or role

-eg. [laf](https://npmjs.com/package/laf) would be appropriate for an "app building" course

----